RobinBuschmann/arc-m/README.md

 (arc-m stands for Angular React Component Module)

-> Angular module for wrapping react components in order to use those react components directly in angular components
+> Angular module for wrapping react components in order to use them directly in angular components.

 ## Installation
 ```bash